stormlovetao/xQTLimp/README.md

 #### 3. xQTL summary statistics
 This file includes summary statistics associated with pairs of variants and molecular traits.
-The xQTL file should start with a line that contains at least 6 columns (column names can be changed) – chromosome , molecular_ID, variant_pos , ref_allele , alt_allele , z_statistics ...(optional columns), followed by lines of data entries .
+The xQTL file should start with a line that contains at least 6 columns (column names can be different) – chromosome , molecular_ID, variant_pos , ref_allele , alt_allele , z_statistics ...(optional columns), followed by lines of data entries .
 Each field of data entries must be separated by tab or white spaces.
-Data entries should be sorted at least by chromosome number in increasing order, and records with same molecular_ID should be grouped together.
+Data entries should be **sorted** at least by chromosome number in increasing order, and records with same molecular_ID should be grouped together.
 We recommend users to sort the xQTL file by chr, molecular_start_pos, and variant_pos in increasing order prior imputation.
 Users can also specify ```--sort=TRUE``` if their input xQTL file is not sorted properly.</br>
 ##### Example:
 `chromosome` | `molecular_ID` | `variant_pos` | `ref_allele` | `alt_allele` | `z_statistics`
 --|--|--|--|--|--